maksiksq/chaos-abyss/manualArticles/repeat-yourself.md

 ## My take

 We can philosophize a lot about it, but holding these principles to heart isn't the best idea either.
-Sometimes you might want to keep it just for clarity even if it's inefficient, sometimes the deadline is tomorrow and it's so hectic, time for copy-paste.
-AHA is better than DRY but as all things it's still good in moderation.
+Sometimes you might want to keep it just for clarity even if it's inefficient, sometimes the deadline is tomorrow, and it's so hectic, time for copy-paste.
+AHA is better than DRY but as all things should be, it's good in moderation.

-I'm not saying you should regularly repeat your code, your codebase will end up like a dumpster fire when you look at it again in a month and then when you have to make a change somewhere, it's <kbd>Search All</kbd> again 🫠.
+I'm not saying you should regularly repeat your code, your codebase will end up like a dumpster fire when you look at it again in a month and then when you have to make a change somewhere, it's <kbd><span class="kbd-span">Search All<span></kbd> again 🫠.
 But I'm saying you should think about it every time.

 Well, this is just a bit of my opinion, take it as you wish.